-The very low incidence of EAs among small firms, which comprise 97 per cent of all employing enterprises in Australia25 and account for over 40 per cent of total employment,26 shows that under the present system the benefits of EA coverage are effectively out of reach for a substantial and growing proportion of Australian workers.
+The very low incidence of EAs among small firms, which comprise 97 per cent of all employing enterprises in Australia and account for over 40 percent of total employment, shows that under the present system the benefits of EA coverage are effectively out of reach for a substantial and growing proportion of Australian workers.
 The firm size and pay-setting picture portrayed by both the WAD and ABS data indicates that enterprise bargaining is not compatible with an economy composed of increasingly smaller workplaces - to say nothing of the increased prevalence of labour hire and subcontracting practices.
-That the fastest decline in the number of approved
+That the fastest decline in the number of approved EAs between 2013 and 2017 was experienced among firms with less than 20 employees, and with only 5 per cent EA coverage in this category of businesses, confirms that the shift toward smaller workplaces and a more fragmented or 'fissured' workplace (in the words of Weil, 2017) is exerting a powerful negative influence on collective bargaining.
+If EAs were ever a desirable pay-setting method for small businesses, a clear break has occurred in their pay-setting method preferences in recent years; and the already-low rate of EA coverage in the small business sector is poised to decline further and rapidly.

-25 For firms with less than 20 employees.
+&lt;sup>25 For firms with less than 20 employees.
 ABS, Counts of Australian Businesses including Entries and Exits, Jun 2013 to Jun 2017 (Cat. no, 8165.0), Table 13.
 Figure for 2016-17.

-26 ABS, Australian Industry (Cat. no. 8155.0), Table 5.
+&lt;sup>26 ABS, Australian Industry (Cat. no. 8155.0), Table 5.